 Add courgettes, peas and tomatoes, add more water, seasoning with salt and pepper and cook other 20 minutes.

 Add now beans, cover with lid and let cook about 10 mins, stirring occasionally.

-Serve Minestrone with a drizzle of oil and/or a sprinkling of grated Parmigiano cheese otherwise with black pepper, or whatever you like.
+Serve Minestrone with a drizzle of oil and/or a sprinkling of grated Parmigiano cheese or a drizzle of Evoo – or whatever you like.

 Tip: according to the consistency you want to get, you adjust the quantity of water.
 To get it thicker, you can also blend part of the legumes.

 How many Minestrone versions there are in Italy?

 In Milan (Lombardy) Minestrone it’s characterized by the addition of lard and pork rinds cut into pieces and rice.
 Nowadays, however, they only add rice.